jhannes/kata/README.md

-# Coding exercises for teaching programmering skills
+# Coding exercises for teaching programming skills

 ## Number as words